 First of all, you are away from the hustle and bustle of the city and those terrible tourists traps, in addition, you come to expect fresh produce and the highest quality meals, along with a overnight trip to visit the Reggia di Caserta.

 I normally do not publicize restaurants I visit in my posts but this was an exception, as it really deserves the attention it is getting.

 Some of the friendly diners from that day told us that they come from from Sorrento, Naples, Bari and Rome just for one of Antonio’s signature dishes.

 L’Osteria di Antonio is only reachable by car and a Google Map link (click to view) will be useful when traveling from Rome.

 How to get there

-You can take these high speed train from Rome to Naples and a regional train from Naples to Caserta, however, for the price of approximately 46.00EUR you are better off using the regional trains since the travel time is the same.
+You can take these high speed train options from Rome to Naples and a regional train from Naples to Caserta, however, for the price of approximately 50.00EUR you are better off using the regional trains, since the travel time is almost the same.

 La Reggia di Caserta is directly opposite the train station and once you get across the large roundabout (be careful as no traffic lights), you will see it in all its glory!
 After 200-300 meters (you will have the Royal Caserta Hotel on your right) and the front garden of the Reggia to your left.

 Have you been to Caserta and what were your thoughts and experiences during your visit?

 Please make sure to tell me your story and what you discovered on your trip by leaving a comment below.